Nuevia/SafetyNet/README.md

 SafetyNet
 ==============
 SafetyNet is a wireless, multi-user proximity monitoring system.
 An administrator (parent or group chaperone, for example) carries a pocket-sized base unit that is able to receive wireless "check-in" messages from bracelets within a given range (25-100 meters depending bracelet model and configuration).
-When any bracelet fails to check in, the base unit can be configured to notify the administrator with vibration, alert tone, or optionally through the SafetyNet smartphone app via bluetooth.
+When any bracelet fails to check in, the base unit notifies the administrator using the SafetyNet mobile app.

 Zone
 -----